slsa-framework/slsa/docs/spec/v0.2/provenance.md

 -   Minor version changes are always backwards compatible and "monotonic."
 Such changes do not update the `predicateType`.
 -   Producers MAY add extension fields using field names that are URIs.
+-   Optional fields MAY be unset or null, and should be treated equivalently.
+    Both are equivalent to empty for _object_ or _array_ values.

 ### Fields